Engineering Units for Energy and Power

-is the SI unit for power i.e. the energy used (or supplied) per unit time.
+is a unit for power i.e. the energy used (or supplied) per unit time.

 1 J/s (Joule per second) = 1 W (Watt)